-- Privileged instruction only available in M-mode. - Opcode 0x30500073. - After retiring CEASE, hart will not retire another instruction until reset. - Instigates power-down sequence, which will eventually raise the cease_from_tile_N signal to the outside of the Core Complex, indicating that it is safe to power down. - Debug haltreg will not work after a CEASE instruction has retired.
+- Privileged instruction only available in M-mode. - Opcode 0x30500073. - After retiring CEASE, hart will not retire another instruction until reset. - Instigates power-down sequence, which will eventually raise the cease_from_tile_N signal to the outside of the Core Complex, indicating that it is safe to power down. - · CEASE has no effect on System Bus Access. - Debug haltreq will not work after a CEASE instruction has retired.